 Do a minimum of three sets per exercise and vary the number of reps from five to 15.
 Use heavier weights for shorter sets and lighter weights for longer sets.
-The best way to tell that you are using the correct weight is to set it so you can barely finish the set.
+The best way to tell that you're using the correct weight is to set it so you can barely finish the set.
 You should fail on the last rep and your muscles should feel exhausted.

 Walk your feet forward and bring your legs together.
 Bend your knees until your upper legs are horizontal to the floor, as when you are sitting in a chair.
 The ball will roll up your back.
 You can hold dumbbells in your hands for added resistance.
-This can also be done on a smith rack.
+This can also be done on a Smith press.

 Safety and Tips

+Remember important form tips when squatting.
 Pull your naval into your spine during the squat to protect your lower back, and never ignore knee pain.
-You should stop immediately if you feel pain in your joints or sharp pains anywhere.
+Stop immediately if you feel pain in your joints or sharp pains anywhere.